kushaldas/pym/docs/testing.rst

 After refactoring
 =================
-Now we refactored the code and have one new function *parse_mount* which we can test easily.
+Now we refactored the code and have one new function *parse_mounts* which we can test easily.
 ::

     import os